SamIAmHarris/Forecast/README.md

 /* instantiating a Forecast object retrieves data automatically */

 /*
+ * notes:
+ * - USE YOUR OWN API KEY!!!
- * note: Be sure that your GPS is enabled!!!
+ * - Be sure that your GPS is enabled!!!
  */

 Forecast forecast = new Forecast(             /* instantiate a Forecast.io forecast */